wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

     --8<-- "../include/api-policies-enforcement/api-policies-violations.md"

-    When using the specification for API specification enforcement for the first time, it is recommended to set `Monitor` as a reaction to make sure that the specification is applied to the necessary endpoints and detects real errors.
+    When using the specification for setting security policies for the first time, it is recommended to set `Monitor` as a reaction to make sure that the specification is applied to the necessary endpoints and detects real errors.

 ## Step 3: Configure specific cases or disable